Council's Executive Management team is made up of our Chief Executive, and seven group managers.

-The Corporate Services Group is responsible for the Council’s financial management, digital infrastructure, corporate reporting and risk management across the organisation.
+The Corporate Services Group is responsible for the Council’s financial management, procurement, digital infrastructure, corporate reporting, risk management, governance, and legal services.

 The Corporate Services whānau are focussed on delivering relevant, timely and fit-for-purpose tools and information to best support Council’s elected members, staff and key stakeholders.
-The group is made up of five teams: Finance, Business Improvement, Digital Solutions, Procurement, and Corporate Planning and Reporting.
+The Group is made up of five main teams: